 The therapies I offer:

 EMDR (Eye Movement Desensitisation & Reprocessing), Psychodynamic Psychotherapy (Time Limited & Open Ended), Solution Focused Therapy.
-I am also a qualified Fitness Instructor and offer "Therapeutic Fitness" sessions to harness the power of outdoor exercise to relieve symptoms of depression, anxiety and trauma.
+I am also a qualified Level 3 Personal Trainer and offer "Therapeutic Fitness" sessions to harness the power of outdoor exercise to relieve symptoms of depression, anxiety and trauma.

 How these therapies can help:

 EMDR is a really helpful therapy for survivors of sexual abuse, emotional or physical abuse and many forms of trauma, including survivors of terrorist attacks, accidents or bullying.
 Traumatic memories can get stored in the body and the non-verbal part of the brain so sometimes just talking about what happened won’t fully solve the problem.
 The brain has an amazing capacity to heal itself but sometimes processing can become blocked and EMDR uses eye movements to start the process again, leading to relief and healing from trauma and anxiety.
 Phobias and panic disorders linked to early traumas can also be relieved in this way.